itesdahl/RIFF/README.md

 I encourage the use of second hand parts and will not provide any complete BOM (listing specific new components/brands).

 The prototype/PoC for the RIFF series is the LemonBreeze.
-That printer is not as space efficient: https://www.youtube.com/playlist?list=PLHk1C7nPAl83ME56pqZpkaPyZSMLXAlih
+That printer is not as space efficient as the RIFF printers: https://www.youtube.com/playlist?list=PLHk1C7nPAl83ME56pqZpkaPyZSMLXAlih

 > [!NOTE]
 > Future plans for this project is to add the Bondtech Indx.
 It should be a good fit for this frame, for printing signs etc..